 Are your processes effective?
 Process control is all about taking action to ensure your process is effective and achieving planned results.
 This means you have to have a defined process in place that establishes that the process is monitored, your process is measured against a target, and you have the ability to take action to correct your process from producing bad results.

 Process control is the goal of any process measurement activity.
-It is the focus of the process approach of the ISO 9001:2008 quality standard.
+The process approach to business process management is the focus of the ISO 9001:2015 quality standard.
 Process control is part of the (A) Act step in PDCA.
 If you are intent on real business process management, then business process control is what it is all about.

 Processes are broken into descriptions of activities and tasks that define a business workflow under varying business conditions, such as the steps needed to execute your accounts payables operation.
 Documenting the workflow for a group of individuals is done using document maps or process maps.
 However, the IT department needs a lot more than a process map, they need to construct an information map or what some might call a Data Flow Diagram (DFD).